| |

 Is shaving with a safety razor better?

 In short – yes!
-Shaving with a safety razor is better because, in most cases, it reduces skin irritation ingrown hairs and leads to smoother shaving.
+Shaving with a safety razor is better because, in most cases, it reduces skin irritation, ingrown hairs and leads to smoother shaving.

 pros and cons of safety razors

-All in all, even though safety razors have a couple of things to get used to, the fact that they can last you a lifetime and are so much more sustainable and cost-effective, for me, it is worth it.
+All in all, even though safety razors have a couple of things to get used to, the fact that they can last you a lifetime and are so much more sustainable and cost-effective, for me, is worth it.

 What do you think?
 Will you make the switch?